 “It’s a fraction of the original demand amount,” my attorney reported.

 I balked.
 “I’ll pay to cover their clerical costs for printing that pile of crap they sent to our office, but that’s it.”

-I don’t know a large law firm’s internal cost structure, but I’m guessing Bruiser and Cotchett walked away with about that and not much else.
+I don’t know a large law firm’s internal cost structure, but I’m guessing Bruiser and Cotchett walked away with less than their costs.
+Basically they got less than nothing.

 It was also a lesson for me about surrounding yourself with the right people from day one.
 When I told my managers we were being sued that Monday morning, even though I could see the uncertainty on their faces, not a single one of them sold out their sense of morality for practicality.

 All successful businesses that are growing face similar challenges at some time(s).
 We could have caved in because fighting was going to be stressful, but we didn’t – we decided to do the right thing and fight like hell so we could teach Bruiser a valuable lesson – we will fight fire with hellfire.
 And when that inevitable time comes for your business, you should too.